Old Man’s Cave

 Nathaniel and Pat Rayon were even earlier residents of the cave.
 These brothers came to the area in 1795 and are also buried near the rock formation.
 Additionally, Old Man’s Cave served as a stopover for the Shawnee Native Americans on their route from West Virginia to villages along the Scioto River.

 About Old Man’s Cave

-Hocking Hills’ Old Man’s Cave is a natural formation carved into a gorge by the flow of the Salt Creek and melting glaciers.
-While the cave is relatively small, the gorge runs for about a half mile, and reaches a depth of roughly 150 feet at the deepest point.
-The area is marked by five distinct areas: Upper Falls, Upper Gorge, Middle Falls, Lower Falls and Lower Gorge.
+Old Man’s Cave is a natural formation carved into a gorge by the flow of the Salt Creek and melting glaciers.
+While the cave is relatively small, the gorge runs for about a half mile and reaches a depth of roughly 150 feet.
+It’s marked by five distinct areas: Upper Falls, Upper Gorge, Middle Falls, Lower Falls, and Lower Gorge.
+You can find the famed Devil’s Bathtub, a unique tiered waterfall, between the Upper Falls and Old Man’s Cave.
 For those interested in hiking through the gorge, Grandma Gatewood Trail runs five miles from Old Man’s Cave to Ash Cave.

 Old Man’s Cave is easy to get to from the Inn & Spa at Cedar Falls!
 The Grandma Gatewood Trail starts at the Welcome Center and takes a relatively straight route through the gorge to Old Man’s Cave.
 The trail then continues to the Sphinx Head and Overlook rock formations.
 With plenty of man-made steps and bridges along the way, this route is an easy stroll for visitors of all ages.
 There are also alternate trails that offer more remote views of the area.
 If you continue along the six-mile Grandma Gatewood Trail, it will take you to Cedar Falls and Ash Cave.
 Print out this map to plan your route!